 Buying your first home is the ultimate in personal independence.
-Chances are you’ve either been living at home with your parents or sharing an apartment with roommates or with a significant other in order to save money for a down payment.
+Chances are you’ve either been living at home with your parents or sharing an apartment with roommates or with a significant other to save money for a down payment.

 While you're in saving mode, keep in mind the furniture you’ll need to make your new home comfortable.
 Your home should be a reflection of your personal style instead of a mishmash of rickety hand-me-downs or cheap, ready-to-assemble furniture.
 Make the most of a limited budget by selecting quality furniture pieces that will serve you for years to come.

-We humans spend roughly one-third of our lives in bed, so it stands to reason you would want to purchase the most comfortable one that you can afford.
+We spend roughly one-third of our lives in bed, so it stands to reason you would want to purchase the most comfortable one that you can afford.
 It is an investment that will serve you for a good 10-15 years.

-A mattress is designed to provide the ultimate in comfort as you slumber.
+A mattress is designed to provide the ultimate comfort as you slumber.
 Too soft, and it will provide little in the way of support and may even result in lower back pain and stiffness.
-Too firm, and it can put undue pressure on hip and shoulder joints causing tenderness and restless sleep.
-The perfect mattress will conform to your body’s contours whether you’re a back, side or stomach sleeper.
+Too firm can put undue pressure on hip and shoulder joints, causing tenderness and restless sleep.
+The perfect mattress will conform to your body’s contours whether you’re a back, side, or stomach sleeper.

-There are many types of mattresses out there, including innerspring, latex foam, memory foam, air chamber and water-foam combinations.
-If possible try them all before you buy.
-If you are still having a difficult time finding a comfortable mattress, purchase a temporary inflatable mattress until you find the bed of your dreams.
+There are many types of mattresses out there, including innerspring, latex foam, memory foam, air chamber, and water-foam combinations.
+If possible, try them all before you purchase any.
+If you are still having difficulty finding a comfortable mattress, purchase a temporary inflatable mattress until you find the bed of your dreams.

 Durable, stain-resistant fabrics and loose back and seat cushions will make maintenance a breeze.
 Choose cushions made with a high-resilient foam core surrounded by down and wrapped in polyester batting.
 Regularly vacuum and flip the cushions to extend their life.